WHAT IS THE ELLA FELLOWSHIP?

 WHO SHOULD APPLY?

-Young women and gender-expansive youth ages 18 - 22, who are self-motivated, passionate, and committed individuals who want to make a change in their community.
-Applicants should also have the ability to commit to 72 hours (monthly retreats & individual time combined) during this 8-month period.
+Young women and gender-expansive youth ages 18 - 23, who are self-motivated, passionate, and committed individuals who want to make a change in their community.
+Applicants should have the ability to commit to attending monthly retreats between October 2026-May 2027 and 2-5 hours per month of individual time to plan and implement their project.

 HOW DO YOU APPLY?